 But how do we describe the unmanifest state?
 Sāńkhya provides an answer to this question.
 The answer is that the unmanifest state exists as an idea from which the manifest state is produced as an object.
 The idea is called manas and the object is called vāk, as we discussed in the previous post.
 The conversion of the unmanifest manas or idea into the manifest vāk or object is carried out by an action—which is called prāna.
 The terms manas, prāna, and vāk are therefore technical or scientific terms which denote the three key elements of causality in a completely different notion of causation which is incompatible with classical physical determinism, although compatible both with quantum causality and everyday notions of causation.

 The key point is that matter doesn’t necessarily exist as physical objects.
 It rather can also exist as ideas which cannot be seen, tasted, touched, smelt, or heard.
-Prāna converts the ideas into instances of those ideas.
+Prāna converts the ideas into symbols of those ideas.
 For example, the idea “table” in my mind can be converted into the sound “table” through speech.
 The post I’m writing first exists in my mind as an idea, and then is transformed into words through prāna.
 The ideas are “unmanifest”, as they cannot be sensed.
 The objects are “manifest”, as they can be sensed.
 The conversion of unmanifest to manifest is due to an action—prāna.

 The Science Underlying “We Are Not This Body”